 - Instead, these costs should be take into account when

 setting up the house's selling price, if properties market conditions allow.

-9. A 3.8% additional tax is imposed on the sale
+9. A 3.8% additional tax is imposed on the sale of every

 - The 3.8% Medicare tax is imposed on investment income to